Decker Building: Warhol years

-In 1967, artist Andy Warhol had to move his Factory from East 47th Street due to the building being torn down.
-Union Square at the time was hardly an upscale neighborhood, but Paul Morrissey had found the loft, in this building, and Warhol agreed to move there.
-Morrissey by then had met Jed Johnson and hired him to help out with the refinishing of the space.
-It was around this time, or just prior, that Morrissey introduced him to Warhol.
+In 1967, artist Andy Warhol had to move his Factory from East 47th Street after the previous building was torn down.
+Union Square at the time was a rundown neighborhood, but Paul Morrissey had found the loft, in the Decker Building, and Warhol agreed to move there.
+While Morrissey was stripping wood at the Factory, a young man named Jed Johnson delivered Western Union telegram in 1968.
+Morrissey hired him on the spot to help out with the refinishing of the space.
+Johnson subsequently moved in with Warhol and became his longtime partner.

-On June 3, 1968, Valerie Solanas visited the Factory, looking for Warhol, who she felt was taking control of her screenplay away from her.
-She waited until Warhol returned around 4 pm.
-Within a few minutes, she shot Warhol three times, seriously wounding him, as well as shooting art critic and curator Mario Amaya.
-Solanas turned herself in to the police a few hours later.
+On June 3, 1968, Valerie Solanas visited the Factory to look for Warhol, who she felt was taking control of her screenplay away from her.
+She then shot Warhol three times, seriously wounding him, as well as art critic and curator Mario Amaya.
+The Factory previously had an open door policy, meaning that anybody could enter.
+However, following the shooting, Johnson installed a Dutch door and built a wall around the elevator, requiring guests to buzz in.

-Around 1970, Warhol built a video camera system and taped his visitors and documented the activities around the studio.

-In 1973, Warhol moved the Factory to 860 Broadway, a short distance away.
-As part of packing up, he began to create the Warhol Time Capsules.
+Around 1970, Warhol had a video camera system built to tape his visitors and document the activities around the studio.
+In 1973, Warhol moved the Factory to 860 Broadway, a short distance away, and created the Warhol Time Capsules while packing up.

 Refurbishment

 The building was completely refurbished into apartments by Joseph Pell Lombardi in 1995.
-In 2015, Dylan's Candy Bar opened a ground-floor storefront in the building, which closed some time after 2019.
+In 2015, Dylan's Candy Bar opened a ground-floor storefront in the building, which closed in 2021.